Weight management in Greater Manchester

 More information can be found on the Gov.uk website.

-Like all medications, tirzepatide (Mounjaro®) can cause side effects and healthcare professionals should discuss the side-effects with you.
-The medication will come with a Patient Information Leaflet which lists common side effects including:
+Like all medications, tirzepatide (Mounjaro®) can cause side effects and healthcare professionals should discuss the side effects with you before you start treatment.
+The medication will also come with a Patient Information Leaflet which lists known side effects.

 - indigestion (heartburn)